umputun/reproxy/README.md

 ### Docker provider

-Docker provider supports a fully automatic discovery (with `--docker.auto`) with no extra configuration needed.By default it redirects all requests like `http://<container_name>:<container_port>/(.*)` to the internal IP of the given container and the exposed port.
+Docker provider supports a fully automatic discovery (with `--docker.auto`) with no extra configuration needed.
+By default it redirects all requests like `http://<container_name>:<container_port>/(.*)` to the internal IP of the given container and the exposed port.
 Only active (running) containers will be detected.

 This default can be changed with labels: